hphelion/documentation/devplatform/helion/user/deploy/languages/java.html.md

 For information about authentication, see [Authenticating with Access Key and Token](/als/v1/user/deploy/languages/java/authentication/).

-For more help with building applications, see the Java [Framework](/als/v1/user/deploy/languages/java/frameworks) or [Buildpack](/als/v1/user/deploy/buildpack/#buildpacks) reference.
-Supported frameworks include Java Web, Spring, and
-Java EE (via TomEE or JBoss)<!--, Grails, and Lift-->.

 ## Using JDBC[](#using-jdbc "Permalink to this headline")

 It is possible to access the database services using the standard JDBC